Education Program & Multicultural Initiatives

 The Jefferson Medical Language Immersion Program (JEFF MED-LIP) was designed to address the need of today's diverse patient population who often times are either limited or non-English proficient.
 The program enables our students to learn medical terminology, social-cultural norms and nuances, in addition to prevalent diseases and healthcare disparities within the Latino sub-groups.
 Students are encouraged to participate in hands-on experiences and to volunteer their time at nearby community clinics that predominantly serve a Latino patient base.
 Community outreach is done on a weekly basis by conducting educational health promotions workshops putting into practice the language skills and competencies acquired.

 The Medical Spanish course is divided into three levels: Basic, Intermediate and Advanced.
-It is offered for 1 hour, once a week, for 30 weeks.
+Each course consists of 20 hours of formal education over 16 weeks.
 Students interested in taking the course are encouraged to attend our orientation session.
 Announcements are sent to all medical students in early September.

 Medical Spanish was the first course to be offered.
 JEFF MED-LIP now includes Chinese.
 A summer "immersion" experience in a foreign country, where that specific language is spoken, is offered as part of the program.
 Students will be able to travel abroad for 8 weeks to experience first hand the healthcare delivery system within that country.
 Students interested in this program are encouraged to apply for a Foerderer Scholarship through the Office of International Affairs.
 There are a limited number of scholarships available.